-There are several factors to consider when you buy a new furnace:
+There are a lot of factors to consider when you purchase a new furnace:

 - How much is your budget for a new furnace?

 - What can you afford in monthly heating bills?

 - Do you have anyone in the home with respiratory issues?

 - How big does the system need to be to heat your size of home?

 But have you ever took into consideration your furnace efficiency rating?
 Do you know what it means?

 Broad Ripple Service Experts is here to help you understand what the furnace efficiency rating is and what it means for your home and your budget.

 The furnace efficiency rating helps determine how much energy is required to heat your home and, essentially, how much it will cost you.
 Basically, the higher your furnace efficiency rating the less energy your heating system needs to heat your home.